Frequently asked questions

 How/when will I receive my tickets?

-Your e-tickets will be sent to you via email approximately four weeks before the event date and must be presented on the night to be scanned (shown on phone or printed).
+Your e-tickets will be sent to you via email at the time of making your booking and must be presented on the night to be scanned (shown on phone or printed).
+Please download your tickets prior to arriving at our forests as we have limited Wi-Fi signal available.

 Why is the on-the-day price more?